Choose one of my handpicked Christmas market breaks, with flights and hotels included, from €231 per person.

-Some cities are best seen in winter and Christmas market breaks provide the best excuse to visit.
+Some cities are best seen in winter, and Christmas market breaks provide the best excuse to visit.
 Market stalls have the perfect stocking fillers, aromas of roasted chestnuts and mulled wine waft through the crisp cold air, and if you are lucky you might even catch a Christmas concert.
-Many markets open late November and stay open until the New Year so you can choose a pre or post Christmas break.

-Budapest has several Christmas markets, but Vörösmarty Square is the most popular.
-Gerbeaud House is transformed into an enormous Advent Calendar and a new window opens daily at 5pm.
-Street artists perform, Santa makes an appearance and there are plenty of places to relax and take it all in.
+Budapest is a super choice for a Christmas market break as there are several Christmas markets in the city centre.
+Vörösmarty Square is the most popular where Gerbeaud House is transformed into an enormous Advent Calendar, and a new window opens daily at 5pm.

-St Stephen’s Basilica, is lit up at night time and resembles a Disney like castle – it is spectacular.
-Take time to visit the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue, which are all UNESCO world heritage sites.
-Most markets open from 22nd November until 1st January.
+St Stephen’s Basilica is lit up at night time and resembles a Disney-like castle, and make sure to take time to visit the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue, which are all UNESCO world heritage sites.

 Try to make time to see some of Berlin’s top sights too, the Berlin Wall, Checkpoint Charlie, the Brandenburg Gate – the list is endless.